Lee Sedol: Match against AlphaGo

-After his fourth-match victory, Lee was overjoyed: "I don't think I've ever felt so good after winning just one match.
+After his fourth-game victory, Lee was overjoyed: "I don't think I've ever felt so good after winning just one game.
 I remember when I said I will win all or lose just one game in the beginning.
 If this had really happened ― I won 3 rounds and lost this round ― it would have had a great bearing on my reputation.
 However, since I won after losing 3 games in a row, I am so happy.
 I will never exchange this win for anything in the world."
 He added: "I, Lee Se-dol, lost, but mankind did not."
-After the last match, however, Lee was saddened: "I failed.
+After the last game, however, Lee was saddened: "I failed.
 I feel sorry that the match is over and it ended like this.
 I wanted it to end well."
 He also confessed that "As a professional Go player, I never want to play this kind of match again.
 I endured the match because I accepted it."

 Retirement from professional play

-On 19 November 2019, Lee Sedol announced his retirement from professional play, stating that "Even if I become the number one, there is an entity that cannot be defeated."
+On 19 November 2019, Lee announced his retirement from professional play, saying "Even if I become the number one, there is an entity that cannot be defeated."

 However, in December he agreed to play a three-game match against the HanDol AI system, developed by Korean NHN Entertainment Corporation.
-Playing with a two-stone handicap (advantage) for the first and third games of the match and no handicap for the second game, Lee Sedol defeated the machine in the first game.
-HanDol subsequently won the remaining two games of the match, with a final score of two-to-one, winning the overall contest.
+Playing with a two-stone handicap (advantage) for the first and third games of the match and no handicap for the second game, Lee defeated the machine in the first game.
+HanDol subsequently won the remaining two games of the match, with a final score of 2-1, winning the overall contest.

 Promotion record

-Lee Sedol turned pro in 1995 as 1 dan, and reached 9 dan in 2003.
+Lee turned pro in 1995 as 1 dan, and reached 9 dan in 2003.